Creating and running workflows

 Creating a workflow

 To create a workflow, you issue a prompt that tells the Data Agent to create a workflow and explain what the workflow accomplishes.
+The workflow prompt can include parameters that you provide whenever you run the workflow.

 For example: